Raybeam/rb_status_plugin/README.md

 `>source bin/activate`
 `>airflow scheduler`

+### Interact with UI
+In a web brower, visit localhost:8080.
+If you see a tab for Lumen in the header, then the installation was a success.

 ## Set up : Astronomer Deploy
 ### Set up local environment
 Follow the local deploy [instructions](#set-up--local-deploy) for configuring your local environment.

+### Turn off Webserver and Scheduler
+Either Control+C or closing the terminal's window/tab should work to turn either of them off.

 ### Download Astronomer
 Download astronomer package following their [tutorial](https://www.astronomer.io/docs/cli-getting-started/).